 Allocation

 By default, your form uses your platform currency.
 You can override the default currency or add multiple currencies to your forms.
-You can also configure the ask string and Operations Tip amount for each currency.
+You can also configure the ask string for each currency.

 Default the frequency by adding frequency:'x' to your form config code.
 Use o, w, m, q, and y for one-time, weekly, monthly, quarterly, and yearly.
 To default a frequency selection, the frequency must be added to the form in platform.